Internship / Practicum Application

 Board & Staff

 Art Center East’s Art’s Internship/Practicum Program provides invaluable experience to students interested in pursuing careers as arts professionals in various aspects of administration, production, and management.
 Internships give students an opportunity to step outside the classroom and build a set of skills applicable in their careers as artists, administrators, and future leaders.

 Internship durations are dependent on hours allowed by university/college requirements.

-If you need a disability-related accommodation and/or would like to receive any internship information/application in an alternate format, please contact Sarah, at phone: (541) 624-2800 or email: [email protected]
+If you need a disability-related accommodation and/or would like to receive any internship information/application in an alternate format, please contact Darcy, at phone: (541) 624-2800 or email: [email protected]

 Five reasons to participate in an internship: